Codewithsam12/Eseva/README.md

 # Eseva
  The eSeva project is like a super helpful website created to make it easy for people to use government services online.
 This project is all about building a special platform that connects regular folks with the government in a smooth and easy way.
+The main goals of our project are to make government services work better and to make them easy for everyone to use.
+We want to create a website that helps people interact with the government without any confusion.